Home

 The cost to bleed brakes ranges between $80 and $110, with labor accounting for most of the charge.

-When a mechanic bleeds your brakes, they’ll also top up the brake fluid level, which might cost between $6 to $39 per quart.
+When a mechanic bleeds your brakes, they’ll also top up the brake fluid level, which might cost between $6 and $39 per quart.

 B. Factors Affecting Cost